pivotal/docs-tap/app-sso/service-operators/identity-providers.hbs.md

 - `bind.dn` is the DN to perform the bind.
 - `bind.passwordRef` must be a secret with the entry `password`.
 That entry is the password to perform the bind.
 - `user.searchBase` is the branch of tree where the users are located at.
 Search is performed in nested entries.
-- `user.seachFilter` is the filter used when running an LDAP search.
-It must contain the string `{0}` which is replaced by the dn of the user when performing a search, e.g., when logging in with username marie, the filter used in the LDAP search will be `cn=marie`.
+- `user.seachFilter` is the filter for LDAP search.
+It must contain the string `{0}`, which is replaced by the `dn` of the user when performing a search.
+For example, when logging in with the username `marie`, the filter for LDAP search is `cn=marie`.
 - `group` (optional) defaults to unset.
 It configures how LDAP groups are mapped to user roles in the `id_token` claims.
   If not set, the user has no roles.
   - `group.roleAttriubte` selects which attribute of the group entry are mapped to a user role.
 If an attribute has multiple